surbhidighe/Wordpress-Interview-Questions/README.md

 * Child theme is an extension of parent theme
 * If we want to modify/change the existing functionality of a theme, then we can use child theme
 * Child theme will preserve all the changes and customizations even after updating the theme

+### 13. What is the purpose of single.php file
+* single.php file display a single post/blog.

+### 14. What is excerpt
+* A WordPress excerpt is an optional summary or brief summary that you can attach to a post.

+### 15. What are the 2 important files to make a wordpress theme
+* Style.css and index.php

+### 16. What are the different user roles
+1. Administrator 2.
+Editor 3.
+Author 4.
+Contributor 5.
+Subscriber.

+### 17. What is htaccess file and its purpose
+* htaccess file is a basic configuration file used by the Apache web server
+* It lets you create special rules that tell your web server how to function
+* It can override many server configuration settings
+* Can be used for authorization, cache control, website optimization, and URL rewriting.

 ******************************In progress******************************************